Message from the President April 1, 2025

 Individuals can self-nominate.
 Nominations should be emailed to ATCB Executive Director, LeeAnn Mandrillo leeann@atcb.org by May 1, 2025, and include the following:

 The ATCB (Art Therapy Credentials Board) is a nonprofit organization establishing credentialing standards for art therapists, ensuring that professionals adhere to ethical and practice guidelines.
-Through certifications such as the ATR (Registered Art Therapist) and BC (Board Certified), the ATCB verifies practitioners’ qualifications, supporting their competence and professionalism.
+Through certifications such as the Registered Art Therapist (ATR) and Board Certified Registered Art Therapist (ATR-BC), the ATCB verifies practitioners’ qualifications, supporting their competence and professionalism.
 All credentials awarded by the ATCB are an independent evaluation of competency and a greater measure of an individual’s ethical compliance and current skills than education or work experience alone.
 Obtaining and maintaining a credential indicates that the individual meets the minimum professional experience, adheres to the ATCB’s ethical code, and follows the professional conduct standards set by ATCB.
 The ultimate beneficiaries of the ATCB credentials and board certification are consumers and the general public, who can rely on an ATCB credential and board certification for assurance that the credential holder has the necessary knowledge, skills, and experience for quality practice in art therapy while complying with the standards of conduct.

 Dear Colleagues,